by Erin James

 As an increasing number of folks join the ranks of the cider-loving community, a growing amount of cidermakers are asking that creative question “what if” when it comes to their craft.
 Cider fans are the real winners as their favorite makers play with the possibilities of what cider can be.

 The past 15 months have been a whirlwind at Buskey Cider — in a good way.

 Founder and “Cider Guy” Will Correll won a $10,000 business competition in 2014 by creating a business plan to fund his dream cidery, taking advantage of the cider renaissance of the current decade.

 It was during this time that Correll reconnected with his childhood friend Elle; both hail from Franklin, Virginia and now reside in Richmond.

 In its most basic definition, “scrumpy” is a rustic, unfiltered, farm-based cider, typically made from ripe, fallen apples.
 To “scrump” is to steal, snag or swipe up apples from an orchard, although the term is used in a less criminal way today.
 A classic from England’s West Country, these can be fantastic or horrific ciders, depending on which farm gate you knock on.

-An exclusive first-look at our upcoming book Tasting Cider by editor Erin James, this recipe highlights asparagus while in peak season, accented by subtly spiced cider.
+An exclusive first-look at our upcoming book Tasting Cider by editor Erin James, this recipe takes a childhood nemesis and splashes it with cider, nuts and smoked fish for a tasty spin.
 For more recipes like this, pre-order your copy of Tasting Cider here, available July 27.